Conferences and Publications

 New technologies for the quantification of behavior have revolutionized animal studies in social, cognitive, and pharmacological neurosciences.
 However, comparable studies in understanding human behavior, especially in psychiatry, are lacking.
 In this study, we utilized data-driven machine learning to analyze natural, spontaneous open-field human behaviors from people with euthymic bipolar disorder (BD) and non-BD participants.
 Our computational paradigm identified representations of distinct sets of actions (motifs) that capture the physical activities of both groups of participants.
 We propose novel measures for quantifying dynamics, variability, and stereotypy in BD behaviors.
 These fine-grained behavioral features reflect patterns of cognitive functions of BD and better predict BD compared with traditional ethological and psychiatric measures and action recognition approaches.
 This research represents a significant computational advancement in human ethology, enabling the quantification of complex behaviors in real-world conditions and opening new avenues for characterizing neuropsychiatric conditions from behavior.

-Zhang, Z., Yang, Y., Sheehan, T., Chou, C., Rosberg, H., Perry, W., Young, J., Minassian, A., Mishne, G., & Aoi, M. (2024).
+Zhang, Z., Yang, Y., Sheehan, T., Chou, C., Rosberg, H., Perry, W., Young, J., Minassian, A., Mishne, G., & Aoi, M. (2024)

 Accepted for Computational and Systems Neuroscience (COSYNE)

+Free-moving spontaneous behavior is the window to probe the brain and mind.
+Individuals with neuropsychiatric conditions such as bipolar disorder (BD) can exhibit distinctive patterns of behavior (McReynolds, 1962).
+Our objective was to quantify free-moving spontaneous human behavior in real-world contexts among euthymic BD individuals and differentiate them from a healthy control (HC) population based on these identified behavioral features.
 We analyzed videos of 25 BD patients and 25 HC participants freely moving in an unexplored room for 15 minutes (Young et al, 2007).
 Utilizing a key-point estimation toolbox (Mathis et al., 2018), we extracted human poses and represented them through a latent variable model (Luxem et al., 2022).
 Clustering the latent representations identified repeated behavioral motifs, revealing unique features of BD aligned with known clinical observations.
-For comparison, we employed action detection from computer vision (CV) models (e.g., MMAction and S3D) and from expert human annotation to extract motifs.
+Our approach outperformed CV models, expert human annotation, and even established clinical assessment scales in distinguishing BD from HC.

-Zhang, Z., Yang, Y., Sheehan, T., Chou, C., Rosberg, H., Perry, W., Young, J., Minassian, A., Mishne, G., & Aoi, M. (2023).
+Zhang, Z., Yang, Y., Sheehan, T., Chou, C., Rosberg, H., Perry, W., Young, J., Minassian, A., Mishne, G., & Aoi, M. (2023)

 Accepted for Computational and Systems Neuroscience (COSYNE)

-Zhang, Z., Rosberg, H., Perry, W., Young, J., Minassian, A., Mishne, G., & Aoi, M. (2022).
+Zhang, Z., Rosberg, H., Perry, W., Young, J., Minassian, A., Mishne, G., & Aoi, M. (2022)

 Accepted as a spotlight poster for IEEE Brain Discovery Neurotechnology Workshop – Brain Mind Body Cognitive Engineering for Health and Wellness and Society for Neuroscience (SfN)

-Zhang, Z., Hartmann, T. S., Livingstone, M. S., Born, R. T., & Ponce, C. R. (2022).
+Zhang, Z., Hartmann, T. S., Livingstone, M. S., Born, R. T., & Ponce, C. R. (2022)

 Accepted as a poster for Society for Neuroscience (SfN)

-Zhang, Z., Ponce, C. R. (2022).
+Zhang, Z., Ponce, C. R. (2022)

 Accepted as a workshop presentation for Computational and Systems Neuroscience (COSYNE) 2022